shahrukhiit/axi_custom_led/README.md

 ---------------------------------Unzip and Add this ip in your project Folder------------------------
 >Open vivado
+click on "Settings"
-click on Settings
+click on "IP"
-click on IP
+click on "Repository"
-Repository> + "add this folder"
+" + " add this folder